TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/Setup/Page/Index.rst

          **.import:** If set (boolean) then the @import way of including a stylesheet is used instead of <link>

+         **.inline** If set, the content of the CSS file is inlined using <style> tags.
+Note that external files are not inlined.

          **.media:** Setting the media attribute of the <style> tag.

          **.title:** Setting the title of the <style> tag.